pyserial/pyserial/documentation/pyserial_api.rst

-    .. note:: The following members are deprecated nd will be removed in a future release.
+    .. note:: The following members are deprecated and will be removed in a future release.

     .. attribute:: portstr